RN, IBCLC, Doula, Apprentice Midwife

 I also believe that there is no "right way" to give birth--the most important thing is that women are aware of their options, have access to accurate evidence-based information, and feel respected and supported during the process.
 Each family, each pregnancy and birth experience, each child is unique.

-On a personal note, I am a pro-life Catholic Christian who believes that my midwifery practice should be rooted in love and respect for all people.
-Whatever your circumstances may be, I am committed to providing judgment-free, loving care.
+On a personal note, I am a Christian who believes that my work should be rooted in love and respect for all people.
+Whatever your circumstances may be, I am committed to providing loving care.

 To ensure that I am giving my best to others, I make a point of regularly carving out time to replenish my mind, body, and soul.
 Some of the things that keep me feeling peaceful and joyful are my faith, practicing martial arts, playing guitar and piano, concocting herbal remedies, and enthusiastically cheering at my kids' activities.